Back to blog

 “I just want compression.”
 ShortPixel or EWWW Image Optimizer.
 ShortPixel for aggressive lossy compression via their cloud.
 EWWW for local lossless optimization without sending images to a third party.
 Both are good at what they do, though ShortPixel costs money and EWWW’s free tier is modest.

 “I want cloud offloading.”
-StaticQ Media (free) or WP Offload Media ($99/year).
+StaticQ Media (free) or WP Offload Media (from $39/year on the smallest tier).
 Both move your files to cloud storage.
 StaticQ uses Cloudflare R2, includes the full optimization pipeline, and costs nothing.
 WP Offload Media supports S3/GCS/Spaces but doesn’t optimize images — you need another plugin for that.

 “I want hands-off cloud delivery.”
 Optimole, if you’re comfortable with the cost and vendor dependency.
 It’s the simplest setup and the most hands-off experience.
 Just know that you’re renting the pipeline, not owning it.